jeftegoes/AwsOverview/Database/Amazon RDS.md

   - No manual OS patching.
   - No way to audit the underlying instance.

-# 8. Monitoring
+# 9. Monitoring

 ![RDS Monitoring log options](/Images/AWSRDSMonitoring.png)

-# 9. RDS Proxy
+# 10. Proxy

 - Fully managed database proxy for RDS.
 - Allows apps to pool and share DB connections established with the database.
-- Improving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts).
+- **Improving database efficiency by reducing the stress on database resources (e.g., CPU, RAM) and minimize open connections (and timeouts)**.
 - Serverless, autoscaling, highly available (multi-AZ).
-- Reduced RDS & Aurora failover time by up 66%.
+- **Reduced RDS & Aurora failover time by up 66%.**
 - Supports RDS (MySQL, PostgreSQL, MariaDB) and Aurora (MySQL, PostgreSQL).
 - No code changes required for most apps.
-- Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager.
+- **Enforce IAM Authentication for DB, and securely store credentials in AWS Secrets Manager.**
-- RDS Proxy is never publicly accessible (must be accessed from VPC).
+- **RDS Proxy is never publicly accessible (must be accessed from VPC).**

 ![RDS Proxy Diagram](/Images/AWSRDSProxyDiagram.png)

-# 10. Enhanced Monitoring
+# 11. Enhanced Monitoring

 - Amazon RDS provides metrics in real-time for the operating system (OS) that your DB instance runs on.
 - You can view the metrics for your DB instance using the console or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
 - By default, **Enhanced Monitoring metrics are stored in the CloudWatch Logs for 30 days**.
 - To modify the amount of time the metrics are stored in the CloudWatch Logs, change the retention for the `RDSOSMetrics` log group in the CloudWatch console.

-# 11. CloudFormation
+# 12. CloudFormation

 - `RDS::DBInstance`
   - `EngineVersion`- The version number of the database engine to use.